 More Than a Mortgage: The Cost of Owning a Home

 A common myth that you'll ALWAYS be "throwing money away" on rent.

 The fact is, as a homeowner, you incur the cost of owning a home.
 You have to account for property taxes, homeowner's insurance, maintenance, and repairs.
 You'll need tools and equipment for those repairs.

 We haven't even mentioned the after-tax deductions proportion of your mortgage interest.
 Crunch the numbers to see which scenario costs more.
-Depending on where you live, renting CAN be the better deal.
+Depending on where you live, renting CAN be a better deal.

 Many people make the mistake of thinking that their mortgage is the only major bill associated with home ownership.
 They'll run a straight comparison between what they're paying for rent and what their mortgage will cost.
 If those two numbers are similar, they'll assume buying a home is a better deal.